powersync-ja/powersync-kotlin/demos/hello-powersync/README.md

   - Deploy to the newly created instance.

 ## Set up your development environment
-To setup your environment, please consult [these instructions](https://www.jetbrains.com/help/kotlin-multiplatform-dev/compose-multiplatform-setup.html).
+* To setup your environment, please consult [these instructions](https://www.jetbrains.com/help/kotlin-multiplatform-dev/compose-multiplatform-setup.html).
+* JDK version 17 is required.
+* Android Gradle plugin version 8.2.2 is required.

 ## Configure project in Android Studio